By Ashok Prasad, Founder, Niyyam

 How SIP Builds Wealth Through Compounding (With Simple Examples)

-Mutual fund taxation may seem complicated at first.
+Mutual fund taxation may seem complex initially.

 But once you understand:

-👉 Holding period
+- Holding period

-👉 Tax rates
+- Tax rates

-It becomes much easier to manage.
+It becomes easy to manage.

 Soft CTA

-Start your investment journey with confidence.
+Start your wealth creation journey with confidence.

 Disclaimer

 Mutual fund investments are subject to market risks.
-Please read all scheme-related documents carefully before investing.
+Investors should read all scheme-related documents carefully before investing and consider their financial goals, risk tolerance, and investment horizon.

 Share this guide with your friends, family, and colleagues to help them make better financial decisions.